Site Index • Wiki • Blog

 facia evidence that what a prior spouse contributed was not sufficient

 for promotion.
-Often times, a military member being refused promotion
+Often times, a military member is promoted on subsequent

-the first time can demonstrate that it's only the solo effort or shared
+attempts, demonstrating that it's the solo effort or shared

 effort of a later spouse that made the promotion possible.